 It’s pretty good to be a superhero.
 As if it weren’t enough to have the awesome fighting powers themselves, the men and women who grace our comic book covers and headline blockbuster action movies also get spiffy outfits, cool names, dashing good looks, and, in many cases, a huge fortune to help fund their crime-fighting adventures.
-As Comic-Con kicks off in San Diego, we at Money decided to research how much the wealthiest caped crusaders are worth and see which champion is the most (economically) powerful.
+We at Money decided to research how much the wealthiest caped crusaders are worth and see which comic book champion is the most (economically) powerful.

 5. Emma Frost – Net Worth: $1-3 billion

 Frost, a reformed villain, now helps lead the X-Men with her psychic powers—and her enormous fortune.
 As chair of the board and CEO of Frost International, a multi-billion dollar electronics conglomerate, the telepath has considerable financial resources.
 And while there’s no specific figure placed on her wealth, her liquidated holdings were apparently sufficient to fund the X-Men’s island base for “the foreseeable future.”
 So that’s probably a lot.

 4. Charles Xavier – Net Worth: $3.5 billion

 Running a mutant superhero team isn’t cheap, so it shouldn’t be much of a surprise that two X-Men leaders make the list.
 Professor Charles Xavier, the founder of the X-Men and Xavier’s School for Gifted Youngsters, is worth $3.5 billion; at least according to Fantomex, who tried to extort Xavier (New X-Men #129).
 You’d think the same person who can read everyone’s mind might have a little bit more money on hand (he’d only be #497 in the Forbes 500), but Professor Xavier seems to have bigger priorities than acquiring cash.